javild/rtd-tutorial/docs/source/index.rst

 GA4GH Variation Representation Specification !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+This is just a test...
-The Variation Representation Specification (VRS, pronounced "verse") is a standard developed by the Global Alliance for Genomic Health to facilitate and improve sharing of genetic information.
+improve sharing of genetic information.
 The Specification consists of a JSON Schema for representing many classes of genetic variation, conventions to maximize the utility of the schema, and a Python